sourcelevel/guidelines/resources/git_workflow.md

 * `chddd/user-story-card-title`

-Where `ddd` stands for Story Card number in ClubHouse, check some examples of naming User Story branches:
+Where `ddd` stands for Story Card number in Shortcut, check some examples of naming User Story branches:

 * `ch897/collect-issues-line-numbers`
 * `ch569/edit-reviewer-author`